Title and statement of responsibility area

 Title proper of publisher's series

 Numbering within publisher's series

 Name of creator

 Lloyd George Warkentin was born on December 15, 1929 in Langham, Saskatchewan to Jacob and Aganetha (Thiessen) Warkentin.
 He grew up in Dalmeny, Saskatchewan, where he received his elementary and high school education.
-He received a Diploma in Administration from the University of Regina, and was a Fellow of the Institute of Canadian Bankers.
+Warkentin attended the Tabor Bible School in Dalmeny and received a Diploma in Administration (Accounting) from the University of Regina in 1978.
+He was named a Fellow of the Institute of Canadian Bankers in 1953.

-In 1953, Warkentin married Lena Kowalko of the Erwood, Saskatchewan district.
-Lena was a school teacher.
-The Warkentins adopted two daughters.
+In 1953, Warkentin married Lena (Lee) Kowalko of the Erwood, Saskatchewan district.

 Warkentin has been active in local churches throughout his life, and has been involved with Gideons International for over 50 years.

 Lloyd G. Warkentin donated some of these records to the Saskatoon office, Saskatchewan Archives, in twelve accessions between 2000 and 2009: S2000-49 (September 15, 2000); S2000-65 (November 16, 2000); S2001-9 (March 7, 2001); S2001-28 (June 11, 2001); S2001-44 (June 11, 2001); S2001-70 (December 13, 2001); S2002-34 (June 13, 2002); S2003-86 (December 1, 2003); S2005-60 (November 18, 2005); S2006-15 (May 1, 2006); 2009-628 (June 22, 2009); and 2009-743 (November 19, 2009).